 On August 3, 2022, the Rocky Mountain Prep and STRIVE Prep boards voted to unite the two organizations and join together into a single, unified public charter school system beginning July 1, 2023.
-Tricia Noyola, Rocky Mountain Prep’s current CEO, will serve as the CEO of the united early childhood (ECE) through 12th-grade public network of schools, which will retain the STRIVE Prep name.
+Tricia Noyola, Rocky Mountain Prep’s current CEO, will serve as the CEO of the united early childhood (ECE) through 12th-grade public network of schools, which will retain the Rocky Mountain Prep name.

 Hear more from Tricia directly in this short video:

 The unification, which takes effect for the 2023-24 school year, will provide a continuous and cohesive ECE-12 education experience for families with some of the best-performing schools in Metro Denver.

 Benefits of uniting into one school system:

 Families can expect things to remain the same over the next year; teachers, schools, sports and other programs and services are not impacted as a result of this unification for the current school year.
 Both school networks will continue to operate independently during the entire duration of the 2022-23 school year.

 In the fall, we will begin hosting a series of town hall forums.
 These forums will provide students, families, and staff the opportunity to meet Tricia, hear about her vision, share their ideas, and ask any questions you may have about this merger.